Satellite nV System Commands

 show nv satellite install

-To display the status of the install operations on a Satellite Network Virtualization (Satellite nV) system, use the show nv satellite install command in the EXEC mode.
-The command displays information such as the overall installation status of the satellite, packages, references, etc.
+To display the status of the install operations on a network Virtualization (nV) satellite system, use the show nv satellite install command in the EXEC mode.
+The command displays the overall installation status, package details, and reference information.

 Syntax Description